“A massive decarbonisation of the hotel sector is needed”

 Customers who, at the same time, want to maintain the same level of comfort…

-Sophie Gautier: This is one of the equations that the hotel industry is trying to solve, by reconciling sobriety and comfort.
-Some customers – Americans in particular – want their rooms to be air-conditioned to a relatively low temperature.
-But that doesn’t necessarily mean that it will be at that temperature 24 hours a day.
-So we need to put in place intelligent systems that both satisfy the customer and take environmental considerations into account.
+Sophie Gautier: This is one of the equations that the hotel sector is trying to solve, by reconciling sobriety and comfort.
+For example, some customers want their rooms to be air-conditioned to a relatively low temperature.
+This does not necessarily mean that it will be at this temperature 24 hours a day.
+So we need to put in place intelligent systems that both satisfy the customer and meet our energy management targets.

 How is the French hotel sector responding to these environmental demands?

-Jean-Baptiste Raphanaud: The French hotel sector has in its DNA a fairly high level of expectations (in terms of day-to-day cleanliness, responding to customer requests, etc.).
-Added to this, its ability to make a long-term commitment can be put to good use in the energy and environmental transition that the sector needs to make.
+Jean-Baptiste Raphanaud: The hotel sector has a fairly high level of expectations in its DNA, and a hotel is assessed every day by each of its customers.
+Added to this is an ability to manage property over the long term, without waiting for major renovations.
+This operational culture can easily be applied to the energy and environmental transition that the sector needs to make.

 The concept of sobriety is also relatively well integrated in France.
-It is a cultural fact that can be seen in the day-to-day practices of hotel staff.
-They appear to be more involved than in other countries such as Germany, the UK or destinations in Southern Europe.
+It’s a cultural fact that can be seen in the day-to-day practices of our hotel teams, and one that we are striving to share with all our partners in Europe.

 Decarbonising hotels is a central element of this strategy.
 How can it be implemented?

-Jean-Baptiste Raphanaud: The period after 2030 will be a new stage in the decarbonisation process.
+The period after 2030 will be a new stage in the decarbonisation process.
 The challenge is how to meet the objectives of the CRREM (Carbon Risk Real Estate Monitor) framework.
-This tool, financed by the European Union, defines a trajectory for reducing greenhouse gas emissions up to 2050.
-This will be a new challenge that can only be met with the arrival on the market of a new generation of industrial solutions (heat pumps, insulation, building intelligence systems, etc.) that are even more efficient than those on offer today.
+This tool, financed by the European Union, defines a trajectory for reducing greenhouse gas emissions up to 2050 for each asset.
+Beyond 2035, decarbonisation targets can only be met with the arrival on the market of a new generation of industrial solutions (much more efficient heat pumps and urban networks, new insulating materials and glazing, building systems that are self-learning thanks to AI in particular).

 Does the importance of decarbonisation mean that asset management tasks are changing?

-Sophie Gautier In recent years, the issue of decarbonisation has been integrated into Covivio’s core business as an asset manager.
+Sophie Gautier: In recent years, the issue of decarbonisation has been integrated into Covivio’s core business as an asset manager.
 It is now one of the essential factors we take into account when we look at renovating our hotels.
-It’s a strategic issue that no longer just concerns specialists in environmental issues, but everyone.
-In fact, training courses have been organised for our teams so that every asset manager can take charge of this issue and work to get things moving.
+It’s a strategic subject that no longer just concerns specialists in environmental issues.
+In fact, training courses have been organised for our teams so that every asset manager can take charge of this issue and work to move the yardsticks.